6:00 AM | **Cool and becoming quite breezy today following the passage of a cold front...cool pattern to last well into May**

 Friday

-Mainly sunny, breezy, cool, cannot rule out a shower, lower 60’s for afternoon highs
+Mainly sunny, breezy, mild, cannot rule out a PM shower, mid-to-upper 60’s for afternoon highs

 Friday Night

-Mainly cloudy, chilly, maybe a shower, lower 40’s for late night lows
+Mainly cloudy, chilly, maybe a shower, middle 40’s for late night lows

 Saturday